CARTAvis/carta-frontend/docs_website/docs/code-snippet-tutorial/regions.md

 ## Changing region properties

-Properties of a region can be modified using the [`RegionStore`](/api/.-stores/class/RegionStore) object.
+Properties of a region can be modified using the <ApiLink path="/.-stores/class/RegionStore">`RegionStore`</ApiLink> object.

 ```javascript
 // ex: a rectangle region